Bhattacharya-Lab/DConStruct/README.md

-# iCon3D
+# DConStruct

-Improved Contact-assisted 3D Protein Folding Protocol
+Hybridized Distance- and Contact-based Hierarchical Structure Modeling for Folding Soluble and Membrane Proteins

 ## Installation